chipsalliance/f4pga-xc7-bram-patch/README.md

 1. Finally the bitstream is converted to a fasm file called: DIR/real.fasm

 ## 5.2 Testing
-The program **test_patch_check.py** is used to actually do the testing.
+The program **run_tests.py** is used to actually do the testing.
 The basic flow is as follows:
 1. It keeps lists of tests that have (a) passed, (b) failed, or were (c) incomplete.
 1. There is lots of flexibility provided to control which designs are tested:
   * There are lists to specify sizes and shapes of memories to test.
   * If the SKIP_PASSED flag is set to true, only those that have not yet passed will be tested).
   * There is also a ONE_TEST_ONLY variable which makes it easy to do a single test.
 It overrides both the SKIP_PASSED flag setting as well as the lists of sizes to test.
 In short, if it is set then that one test will simply be run.
+  * Finally, you can specify a single test to be run on the command line.

 The bitstream for a given test is originally created in the generation step using the DIR/init/init.mem file contents.
 A FASM file for that bitstream is then created (DIR/real.fasm).

 Then, in the testing step, the file DIR/alt.fasm is patched with the contents of the DIR/init/init.mem file.
-and the resulting DIR/patched.fasm file is then compared to the real.fasm file.
+and the resulting DIR/patched.fasm file is then compared to the DIR/real.fasm file.
 If their contents match, this indicates that the patcher successfully was able to patch an arbitrary FASM file with the contents of DIR/init/init.mem.

-When running the **run_test.py** script, the variable ''GENERATE_ALT'' can be set to True to cause the DIR/alt.fasm file to be generated.
-This only needs to be done once for each design and can then be reset after it is done for a given design.